lowRISC/opentitan/hw/ip/otbn/doc/dv/index.md

   Tracked as `at_loop_end_cp`.

 Note that the "jump to current address" item won't be a problem to test since it will quickly overflow the call stack.

+It is possible for JAL to trigger multiple errors in a single cycle.
+The possible errors are: overflow call stack, bad target address, and jump at end of loop.
+All four combinations are possible:

+- Overflow call stack when jumping to an invalid address.
+- Overflow call stack from a jump at the end of a loop.
+- Jump to an invalid address from the end of a loop.
+- Overflow call stack when jumping to an invalid address from the end of a loop.

 #### JALR